View David Teeter's Obituary on dailyadvocate.com and share memories

 He was a social butterfly in his older years and would strike up a conversation with just about anyone.
 He usually knew them from the past and the conversation was a happy one for both.

 One of his great loves would be going to the great Darke County Fair and seeing everyone he hadn't seen in some time.
 He loved sitting under the grandstand and visiting with all who passed and catch up on the times gone by.
-David got to visit the fair his summer, which would not be his last time and he loved it as much as the first time he ever went.
+David got to visit the fair this summer which would now be his last time and he loved it as much as the first time he ever went.

-A service to celebrate David's life will be 2 p.m.
-Friday, October 11, 2019, at Wilson Shook Funeral Home, Fraze Brooks Chapel of Union City, Ind.
-Burial will be at Lisbon Cemetery of Union City, Ind.
-Family and friends may gather to share and remember from 1 p.m. to service time.
+A service to celebrate David's life will be 2:00 p.m.
+Friday, October 11, 2019 at Wilson Shook Funeral Home, Fraze Brooks Chapel of Union City, IN.
+Burial will follow at the family's convenience at Lisbon Cemetery of Union City, IN.
+Family and friends may gather to share and remember from 1:00 p.m. to service time.

 Memorial contributions may be made to Bark Animal Rescue, Inc. of Darke County.
 Envelopes will be provided at the funeral home.
 Online condolences may be expressed at www.wilsonshookfh.com.